uw-dims/dims-finalreport/docs/source/enhancements.rst

 repositories on GitHub.

-The solution that was settled upon in the DIMS project was a combination of most variables being defaulted in roles with a separete "private" directory tree for each deployment that holds customization details in the form of Ansible YAML style inventory files and local customized files and templates that playbooks in the
+The solution that was settled upon in the DIMS project was a combination of most variables being defaulted in roles with a separate "private" directory tree for each deployment that holds customization details in the form of Ansible YAML style inventory files and local customized files and templates that playbooks in the